 Skip to main content

-Your eligibility for Portugal's IFICI tax incentive depends on one critical factor: whether your professional activity matches a specific list of qualifying sectors.
+Your eligibility for Portugal's IFICI tax incentive depends on multiple statutory factors, including activity classification, residency history, and implementation criteria in the current legal framework.
 The sector list is narrow.
 Not all high-skilled roles qualify.
 CAE alignment is critical, but eligibility also depends on actual activity evidence and pathway-specific criteria.

 Chapter I